davideolgiati/PartyLoud/README.md

 ./partyloud.sh
 ```

-In future I'll add an option to set the number of parallel at start
+In the future, I'll add an option to set the number of parallel at start
-(currently it is fixed to 7)
+(currently, it is fixed to 7)

 ##### To stop the script just press any key
 :warning: Do not stop this script using CTRL-C